 \subsection{Senders (Alice and Bob)}

-Alice's and Bob's stations each have a continuous-wave (CW) laser operating at 1550 nm with a line width of $\approx$ 100 Hz.
+Alice's and Bob's stations each have a continuous-wave (CW) laser operating at 1550 nm with a linewidth of $\approx$ 100 Hz.
 These independent lasers were phase-locked using a digital locking system~\cite{suleiman202240}.
 In each station, baseband modulation was performed using an in-phase and quadrature (IQ) modulator driven by a dual-channel digital-to-analog converter (DAC) with 16-bit resolution and a sampling rate of 1 GSample/s~\cite{hajomer2022modulation}.
 The IQ modulators were operated in carrier suppression mode, with the bias voltages controlled by automatic bias controllers (ABCs).
 After the IQ modulators, variable optical attenuators (VOAs) were used to adjust the variance of the generated thermal states.
-Alice's source and the relay were colocated and connected to Bob's transmitter with a 10 km long SMF.
+Alice's source and the relay were co-located and connected to Bob's transmitter with a 10 km long SMF.

-To produce an ensemble of coherent states, Alice and Bob first digitally generated driving waveforms using the DSP routine in Fig.~\ref{fig:3} (a).
+Alice and Bob digitally generated driving waveforms using the DSP routine in Fig.~\ref{fig:3} (a) to produce an ensemble of coherent states.
 The complex amplitude of the coherent states was formed by drawing random numbers from independent and identical zero-mean Gaussian distributions, obtained by transforming the uniform distribution of a vacuum fluctuation-based quantum random number generator (QRNG)~\cite{gehring2021homodyne}.
 These quantum symbols were drawn at a symbol rate of 20 MBaud and up-sampled to 1 GSample/s after which they were pulse-shaped using a root-raised cosine (RRC) filter with a roll-off of 0.2.
 This eliminated the need for additional amplitude modulation for pulse carving ~\cite{tian2022experimental}.
 To this baseband signal, Bob multiplexed in frequency a pilot tone at 15 MHz to estimate the residual phase noise of the locking system.
-Alice and Bob, then, uploaded their driving waveforms to their DACs to obtain the corresponding electrical signals that drove the IQ modulators.
+Alice and Bob then uploaded their driving waveforms to their DACs to obtain the corresponding electrical signals that drove the IQ modulators.